 In this section, the model evaluation concerning aerosol particle microphysical and optical properties is presented.
-The 420 evaluation of the modelled meteorology for the model base run (R1, see Table 2) was done by using atmospheric sounding data of 9 stations in Germany.
-In principle, the model simulates the meteorology well with a small negative bias in temperature and a small positive bias in wind speed and rel-425 ative humidity.
-All evaluation results for R1 are summarized in Table 3.
+The evaluation of the modelled meteorology for the model base run (R1) was done by using atmospheric sounding data of 9 stations in Germany.
+In principle, the model simulates the meteorology well with a small negative bias in temperature and a small positive bias in wind speed and relative humidity.
+All evaluation results for R1 are summarized in Table 4.

-3.1.1 BC mass concentration
+15 3.1.1 BC mass concentration

-The modelled BC mass concentrations were compared to Csoot mass concentrations measured by Raman spectroscopy as described in Nordmann et al. (2013).
+The modelled BC mass concentrations were compared to $C{soot}$ mass concentrations measured by Raman spectroscopy as described in Nordmann et al. (2013).
 Measured particle mass concentrations were available on a daily basis.
-The mean normalized bias (MNB) and R at all observation sites are summarized in Table 4.
-As an example, the time series at the regional observation site Bösel and corresponding model values are shown in Figure 3a for the model run R1 (R3 and R4 refer to additional model runs with scaled emissions as described later in detail in Section 3.1.5 and Table 2).
-At Bösel site, the measured $m{Csoot}$ increased from around 0.5 to a maximum of about $1.5 \,\mu g \, m^{-3}$ during this time period.
+The mean normalized bias (MNB) and $R^2$ at all observation sites are summarized in Table 3.
+As an example, the time series at the regional observation site Bösel and corresponding model values are shown in Fig. 3a for the model run R1 (R3 and R4 refer to additional model runs described later in Sect.
+3.1.5).
+At Bösel site, the measured $m{C{soot}}$ increased from around 0.5 to a maximum of about 1.5 μg m-3 during this time period.
 A similar trend can also be seen in the modelled $m{BC}$ in the base run R1, but on a lower level.
-The correlation between model and observation ( $\mathbb{R}^2$ ) is 0.61 and MNB is -21% (Table 4).
-At the urban background site Leipzig-TROPOS, the modelled $m{BC}$ is about 70% lower than the observation and the correlation is $R^2 = 0.35$ .
-At the higher altitude sites, the modelled $m{BC}$ again also correlates well with measurements, for example with R of 0.66 at mid-level mountain site Mt.
-Hohenpeißenberg and $R^2$ of 0.79 at the Alpine mountain site Zugspitze, but the modelled $m{BC}$ is also negatively biased with MNB between -50% and -80%.
-Calculating the overall deviation of the model, $m{BC}$ is about 0.71 μg m-3 too low, which corresponds to MNB of -53% as can be seen in Table 4.
-Genberg et al. (2013) found a 69% underestimation of BC for the regional site Melpitz and attributed this to an emission underestimation in the southwest, according to the main wind direction.
+The correlation between model and observation ( $R^2$ ) is 0.61 and MNB is -21 % (Table 3).
+At the urban background site Leipzig-TROPOS, the modelled $m{BC}$ is about 70 % lower than the observation and the correlation is $R^2$ =0.35.
+At the higher altitude sites, the modelled $m{BC}$ again also correlates well with measurements, for example with $R^2$ of

+- 0.66 at mid-level mountain site Mt.
+Hohenpeißenberg and $R^2$ of 0.79 at the Alpine mountain site Zugspitze, but the modelled $m{\rm BC}$ is also negatively biased with MNB between -50% and -80%.
+Calculating the overall deviation of the model, $m{\rm BC}$ is about 0.71 μg m-3 too low, which corresponds to MNB of -53% as can be seen in Table 4.
+Genberg et al. (2013) found a 69% underestimation of EC for the regional site Melpitz and attributed this to an emission underestimation in the southwest, according to the - main wind direction.

-Although, there was a significant amount of biomass burning activities in the Ukraine and parts of Russia in the second half of the simulation period, the influence on the BC mass concentration at the observation sites in Germany is very small (Figure S1).
+Although, there was a significant amount of biomass burning activities in the Ukraine and parts of Russia in the second half of the simulation period, the influence on the BC mass concentration at the observation sites in Germany is very small (Fig. S1).
 This indicates that biomass burning activities cannot be responsible for the overall large bias found for the BC mass concentrations.

-In Figure 4 the 72 h backtrajectories coloured according to the MNB values are shown.
+In Fig. 4 the 72 h backtrajectories coloured according to the MNB values are shown.
 Especially in the southern and the eastern part of Germany several trajectories indicate that air masses arrived from continental origins to the east of Germany.
+As described

-As described in Nordmann et al. (2013) this was mainly the case in the second half of the simulation period.
+- in Nordmann et al. (2013) this was mainly the case in the second half of the simulation period.
 However, the trajectories indicate, that the negative model Bias is increased for continental air masses.
-In order to evaluate if the underestimation of BC concentration is mainly due to uncertainties in the model or in the emission sources, we will compare other modelled aerosol and gas phase species with observations in the following sections, e.g., aerosol mass and number concentration, aerosol optical depth and CO.
+In order to evaluate if the underestimation of BC concentration is mainly due to uncertainties in the model or in the emission sources, we will compare other modelled aerosol and gas phase species with observations in the following - sections, e.g., aerosol mass and number concentration, aerosol optical depth and CO.